SPEAK WITH A TEAM MEMBER (770) 920-6030

 If you are an heir or beneficiary, you should receive a notice of the petition for discharge and have an opportunity to object to it before the court makes a final decision.
 Once the estate is closed, you should receive your distribution from the estate according to the terms of the will or intestacy law.

 With a probate attorney’s assistance, you can expect the process to move more quickly.
-Probate lawyers have experience handling probate cases, so they can navigate the legal process more efficiently.
+Probate lawyers have experience handling probate cases so that they can navigate the legal process more efficiently.

 A probate attorney can also help you understand your rights and responsibilities and help you make informed decisions.